 Cheers Y’all!
 4 Cocktail Spots: The Whitby Hotel

 The same parent company as The Crosby Street Hotel, The Whitby Hotel has two things I love….super quirky and interesting decor, and a prime location, just one block off 5th Avenue and around the corner from Bergdorf Goodman on 56th St. There’s a large amount of seating in the Whitby Hotel Bar, and after a big day of 5th avenue shopping, or during the holidays when you’ve had your fill of the fantastic widow displays, this is an excellent location to recharge your batteries!

-For a complete list of all my favorite NYC restaurants, my NYC Restaurant Guide is only $10, was updated in October, and has over 30 restaurant suggestions, organized by part of town, and includes phone numbers, and information about those that participate on Open Table.
+For a complete list of all my favorite NYC restaurants, my NYC Restaurant Guide was updated in January 2019, and has over 30 restaurant suggestions, organized by part of town, and includes phone numbers, and information about those that participate on Open Table.
 Worth every penny y’all!!!!

 if you enjoyed this post, please subscribe to my Blog so that you never miss a single post!
 Simply click here.